 Asynchronous Programming Support

-The async version of the library is designed to support asynchronous programming (async/await) for all operations.
-In addition, the async library delivers performance improvements for these operations compared to the default version of the library.
-All versions of the library use non-blocking sockets internally, the async functionality provided in this version of the library is related only to the .NET asynchronous programming model.
+The async version of the API is designed to support asynchronous programming (async/await) for all operations.
+In addition, the async API delivers performance improvements for these operations compared to the default version of the API.
+In Visual Studio's intellisense you will see methods which are awaitable and return a System.Threading.Tasks.Task object.

 The async/await pattern provides a simple way to write sequential code that is easy to understand but also takes advantage of the inherent benefits of asynchronous programming.
 A common example of this is awaiting an asynchronous task which will wait for the operation to complete but also ensure the UI of an application is responsive and does not appear frozen.

-The async library is the recommended version for cross-platform development and supports the following runtime environments:
+The async API can be used for cross-platform development and supports the following runtime environments:

 - .NET 5 and up